 How will meals in the Dining Center be served?

-The Dining Center will continue to be expanded into an adjacent area and tables are 6 feet apart.
+The Dining Center will continue to be expanded into an adjacent area and tables are distanced apart.
 Additional serving areas have been created and distanced to ensure students can easily and quickly obtain meals and move to a physically distanced area to eat.

 How will classrooms be set up?

 Classes will be in-seat.
 Additional class sessions have been added to reduce the number of students in each class.
-A set number of students per classroom has been identified allowing for six feet around each student.
 A small percentage of classes will meet via a Zoom-hybrid model.
 Each classroom will be equipped to simultaneously Zoom a live class and teach for those who are unable to attend due to illness.

 Will students have access to all campus services?

 Yes, all campus services will be available including the Library, Center for Learning and Teaching, Bookstore, Business Office, Student Affairs, Financial Aid, Academic Counseling, Mail Room, Registrar's Office, Information Technologies, and athletic facilities.